What happens to my HECS Debt when I Die?

 If you have not done so, then the executor shoulders the responsibility of ensuring that repayments are current until the day of your death.
 These repayments hinge upon your income.
 This falls under the stewardship of your employer, who deducts HEC payments directly from your salary.

-Outstanding repayments are coordinated between your executor, your employer, and the Australian Taxation Office (ATO).
+Outstanding repayments are coordinated between your executor, employer, and the Australian Taxation Office (ATO).
 This may include your accountant preparing outstanding tax returns.

 Cancellation of Remaining HECS Debt at death